Skip to content

 $this->locationService->unhideLocation($location);

-Content which has only this one Location will be permanently deleted as well.
-Content which has more Locations will be still available in its other Locations.
-If you delete the main Location of a content item that has more Locations, another Location will become the main one.
+Content which has only this one location is permanently deleted as well.
+Content which has more locations is still available in its other locations.
+If you delete the main location of a content item that has more locations, another location becomes the main one.

 1